bedatalab/bedatalab-website/content/appointments.md

 **Make sure you select the coding calendar from the dropdown at the top of the page.**

-*Appointments will happen online until further notice from MIT.*
+*Appointments will be exclusively online until further notice from MIT.*

+Although we're happy to provide support COMSOL if necessary, please reach out to [Prerna Bhargava](mailto:bhargavp@mit.edu) to schedule for this software only.

 ### [Make an appointment here.](https://mit.mywconline.net/)